Maariv: Time

 Generally, the time when Maariv can first be recited is when the time for reciting Mincha ends.
 But there are varying opinions on this.
-Maariv should not begin before 1¼ hours before sunset.
+Maariv should not begin before 1¼ proportional hours before sunset.
 Others delay Maariv until after sunset or after dusk.
-If Maariv is recited prior to dusk, the Shema is repeated later in the evening.
+If Maariv is recited prior to dusk, individuals repeat the Shema later in the evening.

 Back-to-back Mincha and Maariv

 In many congregations, the afternoon and evening prayers are recited back-to-back, to save people having to attend synagogue twice.
 The Vilna Gaon discouraged this practice, and followers of his set of customs commonly wait until after nightfall to recite Ma'ariv, since the name derives from the word "nightfall".

 On Shabbat

 On the eve of Shabbat, some have the custom to recite the Maariv prayer earlier than usually, generally during Pelag Hamincha (1¼ hours before sunset).
 This is in order to fulfill the precept of adding from the weekday to the holiness of Shabbat.
 However, this is too early for the recitation of Shema, so Shema should be repeated later under these circumstances.